jcfernan/im-thirsty/README.md

 # I'm Thirty
-New and favorite cocktails at your fingertips.
+Your favorite cocktails at your fingertips.

 ## Table of Contents